NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/progress-and-ranking.md

 ## Projects Catalog

 The ``Projects Catalog`` page presents a listing of available projects that can be added to your [Progress and Ranking: My Projects](#progress-and-ranking-my-projects) view.
-You can find ``Project Catalog`` by navigating to the
+You can find the ``Project Catalog`` by navigating to the
 Progress and Ranking views and then clicking on the `Project Catalog` button.
 Once there you can easily add and remove projects.

 ![Manage My Projects Page](../../screenshots/progress-and-ranking/page-progress-and-rankings-manage-my-projects.png)

 ::: tip
-Please note that **only** projects with [Project Discoverability setting](/dashboard/user-guide/projects.html#setting-project-discoverability) of ``Add to Project Catalog`` value are presented in the available project.
+Please note that **only** projects with [Project Discoverability setting](/dashboard/user-guide/projects.html#setting-project-discoverability) of ``Add to Project Catalog`` selected are presented in the available project.
 Project owners can easily enable ``discoverability`` on the project's Settings page.
 :::